 The small raised blocks found on the central channel of Michelin X-ice xi3 are called caterpillar drive.
 They are designed to provide a better grip in deep snow.

 Blizzak vs x-ice: on the ice

-On ice starting is one thing but stopping is a something totally new.
-The test is designed to simulate full panic stop.
-The driver will brake hard in order to engage the ABS.
-Bridgestone Blizzak WS80 needed less distance to stop while Michelin x-ice xi3 needed a longer distance, around 20% longer.
+On the ice, starting is one thing but stopping is something new.
+The test is designed to simulate a full panic stop.
+The driver will brake hard to engage the ABS.
+Bridgestone Blizzak WS80 needed less distance to stop while Michelin x-ice xi3 needed a long-distance, around 20% longer.

 Blizzak vs x-ice: In the Snow

 The test was a set of serpentine courses covered in snow, rolling terrain and ups and downs the hill to provide a variety of corners and situations.
 This way the driver will simulate different situations and will see how the tires respond in somehow everyday life driving.

 Even if this test is purely subjective most of the drivers considered that Bridgestone Blizzak WS80 provided a better response when braking in corners.
 On a straight line, both tires performed quite identical.
 Also, both tires had no problems climbing up snowy hills either.

 Michelin x-ice xi3 provided better traction on light snow but in deep snow, the Bridgestone Blizzak WS80 was the absolute ruler.

 Michelin x-ice xi3: